 What is a Holding Company?

-A holding company can be a corporation or a Limited Liability Company (LLC).
-It’s not an active company, meaning it doesn’t produce goods or services, but can hold shares of other companies and investments.
-This can include real estate, shares in public companies, interest-earning investments, and so on.
+A holding company is a corporation that’s not active, meaning it doesn’t produce goods or services, but can hold shares of other companies and investments.
+This can include real estate, shares in public companies, interest-earning investments, etc.

 If your holding company owns shares of your operating company, you can shift profits from your operating company to your holding company, which is beneficial for many reasons, including saving you tax.